johnnylee2044/StudentCRMDashboard/README.md

 # Undergraduate CRM Frontend

-This is the frontend of the internal CRM dashboard for **undergraduation.com**, built with **React** and **Ant Design**.
+This is the frontend of the internal CRM dashboard, built with **React** and **Ant Design**.
 The application allows internal staff to manage student interactions, monitor application progress, communicate with students, and leverage AI for academic assistance.

 ---